It took me several attempts to make a no-bake, low calorie cheesecake that was below 100 calories, but I did it!

 That happened with the first few attempts at a low-cal cheesecake.
 I had purchased some mini graham cracker crust shells and tried to build my cheesecake in those.
 But no matter what I did, I couldn’t get them below 250 calories each… and they weren’t that big.

 The mini shells alone were 100 of the calories.
 And then the cream cheese filling and regular sugar, added even more calories.
+Not exactly what I had in mind for a low calorie cheesecake.

 The final recipe I got here, I think was perfect!
 It’s not too far off from the body for life cheesecake I made last year, but I did make a few changes.